opendatatrentino/odt-commons-jackson/docs/README.md

 RELEASE DOCS ARE ON THE <a href="http://opendatatrentino.github.io/odt-commons-jackson/" target="_blank">PROJECT WEBSITE</a>
 </p>

-This release allows serializing and deserializing Dict and LocalizedString in Jackson 2.x by installing the OdtCommonsModule in a Jackson ObjectMapper.
-Also, some basic utility to work with Jackson is provided in the Jacksonizer class.

 ### Maven

 Odt Commons Jackson is available on Maven Central.
-To use it, put this in the dependencies section of your _pom.xml_:
+To use it, put this in the dependencies section of your `pom.xml`:

 ```
     <dependency>